gabecoelho/Reverse-Proxy/README.md

-# Gabe Coelho - HTTP and Reverse Proxy
+# HTTP and Reverse Proxy
 Technical guide to protecting Kibana using nginx with HTTPS as a reverse proxy.

 ## Summary